jsch111/2CsmPET/README.md

 The script runs on a working version of python 3.8 with the specified extensions, which can be installed with pip, for example.
 During execution (for example per drag and drop) the user will be asked for text-files for the RED and GREEN channels.
 For more information, see the 2CsmPET.py file.
+The python distribution Anaconda (Spyder application) can also be used to run the code.
+The script specifies the line of code that must be disabled when using Spyder.